plenoptic-org/plenoptic/docs/tutorials/models/Portilla_Simoncelli.md

 (see figure 13 of Portilla & Simoncelli 2000)

 Excerpt from paper: _"Figure 13 shows two pairs of counterexamples that have been used to refute the Julesz conjecture. \[13a and 13b were \] originally created by Julesz et al. (1978): they have identical third-order pixel statistics, but are easily discriminated by human observers.
 Our model succeeds, in that it can reproduce the visual appearance of either of these textures.
-In particular, we have seen that the strongest statistical difference arises in the magnitude correlation statistcs.
+In particular, we have seen that the strongest statistical difference arises in the magnitude correlation statistics.
 The rightmost pair were constructed by Yellott (1993), to have identical sample autocorrelation.
 Again, our model does not confuse these, and can reproduce the visual appearance of either one."_

 ```{code-cell} ipython3
 # Run on fig13a, fig13b, fig13c, fig13d to replicate examples in paper